mathomp4/IntelMacMissingLibraryGenerator/README.md

    time stamp 2 Wed Dec 31 19:00:02 1969
 ...
 ```

+The problem is, there is no `for_mac_ftn_alloc.dylib` in oneAPI or
+anywhere else on my Mac.
+(It does not appear to be in gcc, Open MPI,
+Xcode, etc.)

 But this does present us with a possible hack/workaround.
 The
 `for_mac_ftn_alloc.dylib` library is `LC_LOAD_WEAK_DYLIB` which, from my reading